-Let u_s be the utility from passing a solicitor and choosing the optimal gift, g_s , conditional on passing.
-Likewise, let u_0 the utility from avoiding one a solicitor and giving 0.
-Clearly, avoiding an ask has the benefit of saving money, but may come with some guilt.
-Passing a solicitor may result in a donation, if the ask is persuasive enough, or it may result in guilt at saying no. If the solicitation is "passive" in the sense of not creating any more than a simple opportunity to give, then perhaps the shopper can choose her cold-state optimum, say g^ , which could be 0.
-If there is a heightened emotional appeal to give, which could come from the solicitor making eye-contact and saying "please give today," then giving $g^ = 0$ according to the original plan may produce feelings of guilt, and may even motivate the shopper to give $g_s > 0$ instead.
+Let u_s be the utility from passing a solicitor and choosing the optimal gift, g{0} conditional on passing.
+Likewise, let u{0} be the utility from avoiding a solicitor and giving zero.
+Clearly, avoiding an ask has the benefit of saving money but may come with some guilt.
+Passing a solicitor may result in a donation if the ask is persuasive enough or it may result in guilt at saying no. If the solicitation is "passive" in the sense of not creating any more than a simple opportunity to give, then perhaps the shopper can choose her cold-state optimum, say g_0 , which could be zero.
+If there is a heightened emotional appeal to give, which could come from the solicitor making eye contact and saying "please give today," then giving $g_0 = 0$ according to the original plan may produce feelings of guilt and may even motivate the shopper to give $g_s > 0$ instead.
 Depending on the individual's preferences for giving, tolerance for guilt, vulnerability to asking, and costs of changing entrances, the shopper in the parking lot may decide to choose a door without a solicitor as a means of commitment.
 Otherwise, she anticipates that her emotional short-run self will either feel guilty or overrule her calculating planner self and give too much.

 It is fair to treat parking spots as approximately randomly assigned, and thus we can think of shoppers as endowed with a "most convenient door."
-Normalize the cost of going to the most convenient entrance at 0, and let c > 0 be the cost of changing entrances.
-Then people who give can be of two types: those who pass through their endowed door, passive-givers $(u_s > u_0 - c$ and $g_s > 0$), and those who change from their endowed door to seek an opportunity to give, seekinggivers $(u_s - c > u_0 \text{ and } g_s > 0)$.
+Normalize the cost of going to the most convenient entrance at zero, and let c > 0 be the cost of changing entrances.
+Then people who give can be of two types: those who pass through their endowed door, passive givers $(u_s > u_0 - c \text{ and } g_s > 0)$, and those who change from their endowed door to seek an opportunity to give, seeking givers $(u_s - c > u_0)$ and $g_s > 0$).
 What about people who don't give?
 These can be of three types.
-First is passive-non-givers $(u_s > u_0 - c \text{ and } g_s = 0)$, that is, people who use their endowed entrance but don't give.
-Second are giving-avoiders $(u_0 - c > u_s \text{ and } g_s > g_0)$.
-These are people who, if they passed a solicitor, would give more than the planner-self would prefer, and thus steer themselves away from the ask.
-Finally, there are saying-no-avoiders $(u_0 - c > u_s \text{ and } g_s = g_0 = 0)$.
-As the name suggests, these people have the self-control to say no if they pass, but the cost of guilt at saying now makes it worth paying the cost to choose another entrance.
+First is passive nongivers $(u_s > u_0 - c \text{ and } g_s = 0)$, that is, people who use their endowed entrance but do not give.
+Second are giving avoiders $(u_0 - c > u_s \text{ and } g_s > g_0)$.
+These are people who, if they passed a solicitor, would give more than the planner-self would prefer and thus steer themselves away from the ask.
+Finally, there are saying no avoiders ($u_0 - c > u_s$) and $g_s = g_0 = 0$).
+As the name suggests, these people have the self-control to say no if they pass, but the cost of guilt at saying no makes it worth paying the cost to choose another entrance.